-Theodore Parker embodied his ideas of intuitive reverence for a Supreme Intelligence in these beautiful and expressive words : "There are (he said) practically four sources of knowledge-direct and indirect, primary and secondary-namely, Perception for sensible things; Intuition for spiritual things; Reflection for logical things; and Testimony for historical things.
-Now, the duty we owe to man, that of loving him as ourselves, the duty we owe to God, that of loving him above all, is a matter of intuition.
+Theodore Parker embodied his ideas of intuitive reverence for a Supreme Intelligence in these beautiful and expressive words: "There are (he said) practically four sources of knowledge-direct and indirect, primary and secondary-namely, Perception for sensible things; Intuition for spiritual things; Reflection for logical things; and Testimony for historical things. \ \ Now, the duty we owe to man, that of loving him as ourselves, the duty we owe to God, that of loving him above all, is a matter of intuition.
 It proceeds from the very nature of man, and is inseparable from that nature.
 We recognize the truth of it as soon as the unprejudiced mind looks that way.
 It is no less a matter of reflection, likewise.
 He that reflects on the idea of God as given by intuition, or his own nature, as he learns it from his mental operations, sees that this twofold duty flows logically from these premises.
 The truth of these premises, then, may be known by both intuition and reflection.
 He that teaches a doctrine eternally true, does not set forth a private and peculiar thing, resting on private authority and historical evidence, but in everlasting reality, which rests on the ground of all truth, the public and eternal authority of unchanging God.
 A false doctrine is not of God.
-It has no background of Godhead.
-It rests on the authority of Timon Heter or Simon Magus; of him that sets it forth.
-It is his private personal property.
-When the devil speaks a lie, he speaketh of his own; but when a son of God speaks the truth, he speaks not his own word, but the Father's.
-Must a man endorse God's word to make it current?
-A religious doctrine that was not true and binding yesterday, may become a lie again by tomorrow; if not eternally true, it is no truth at all.
+It has no background of Godhead. \ \ A religious doctrine that was not true and binding yesterday, may become a lie again by to-morrow; if not eternally true, it is no truth at all.
 Absolute truth is the same always and everywhere.
-Personal authority adds nothing to a mathematical demonstration; can it more to a moral intuition ?"
+Personal authority adds nothing to a mathematical demonstration; can it add more to a moral intuition?"

-"God hath been gradually forming man

-In his own image since the world began,

-And is forever working on the soul,

-Like sculptor on his statue, till the whole

-Expression of the upward life be wrought

-Into some semblance of the Eternal Thought.

-Race after race hath caught the likeness of

-The Maker, as the eyes grew large with love."

--Gerald Massey.
+" God hath been gradually forming man In his own image since the world began, And is forever working on his soul, Like sculptor on his statue, till the whole Expression of the upward life be wrought Into some semblance of the Eternal Thought.
+Race after race hath caught the likeness of The Maker, as the eyes grew large with love."
+Gerald Massev.